freenas/freenas-docs/userguide/sharing.rst

 * :file:`dataset1` has a directory named :file:`directory1`

-Because of restriction #3, an error is shown if you try to create one NFS share like this:
+Because of restriction #3, an error is shown when trying to create one NFS share like this:

 * :guilabel:`Authorized networks` set to *10.0.0.0/8 20.0.0.0/8*